Asian shares mixed after last week’s gains on Wall Street

 BANGKOK (AP) — Shares were trading mixed in Asia on Monday after Wall Street benchmarks closed higher on Friday, capping a third week of gains out of the last four.

-Tokyo was nearly unchanged, Mumbai and Shanghai rose while Hong Kong, Seoul and Sydney fell.
+Tokyo and Shanghai rose while Hong Kong, Seoul and Sydney fell.
+Taiwan’s benchmark jumped 3.8%.

-Attention is turning to Wednesday’s decision by the Federal Reserve on interest rates.
+Attention was turning to Wednesday’s decision by the Federal Reserve on interest rates.
 A report Friday showed that U.S. inflation is continuing to cool, raising hopes for a smaller increase that’s less painful than last year’s aggressive hikes.
 The measure the Fed prefers, which doesn’t count food and energy costs, was 4.4% higher in December than a year earlier.
 That was down from 4.7% inflation in November.

 Reports that holiday travel during last week’s Lunar New Year festivities was nearly back to normal raised expectations that China’s economy may regain momentum faster than anticipated after it relaxed pandemic restrictions late last year.